tirkio/www.tirkio.com/pages/about.md

 ---
-layout: page
+layout: default
 title: About
+permalink: /about/
 ---
+# About

-This is the About page.
+This is the about page for my simple Jekyll theme.